The Math Node performs math operations.

 One divided by the square root of the value.

-The input value is read with without regard to its sign.
+The input value is read without regard to its sign.
 This turns negative values into positive values.

 Raises Euler’s number to the power of the value.